dubgeis/HederaSustainabilityEcosystem/README.md

 ## Acknowledgements & Contributions
 The information in this document is a collective effort from many people including:

-Sergey Metelin, Ken Anderson, Wes Geisenberger, and all the builders in the Hedera sustinability and many more.
+Sergey Metelin, Ken Anderson, Wes Geisenberger, all the builders in the Hedera sustinability community, and many more.

 Please submit a [pull-request](https://github.com/dubgeis/SustainabilityEcosystem/pulls) or [issue](https://github.com/dubgeis/SustainabilityEcosystem/issues) if you would like to make any changes or have any comments.